flindersuni/DeepThoughtHPC-docs/docs/source/FileTransfers/FileTransfersIntro.md

-# Transferring Files to the HPC
+# Transferring Files to Deepthought

 Transferring files to the HPC will change depending upon your OS.
 Thankfully, there are some excellent tools that take this from 'potentially-scary' to 'click a button or two'.